tsuru/tsuru/docs/contributing/index.rst

 Pull requests are very welcome!
 Make sure your patches are well tested and documented :)

-development environment
+Development environment
 =======================

-See this guide to :doc:`setting up you tsuru development environment </contributing/setting-up-your-tsuru-development-environment>`.
+See this guide to :doc:`to setup a development environment using vagrant </contributing/vagrant>`.

 And follow our :doc:`coding style guide </contributing/coding-style>`.

-running the tests
+Running the tests
 =================

 You can use `make` to install all tsuru dependencies and run tests.
 It will also check if everything is ok with your `GOPATH` setup: